-In this approach, HTML email works exactly like a web page: the email message contains a reference to the image kept out on the internet somewhere, which is then downloaded and displayed as you look at the email.
+In this approach, HTML email works exactly like a webpage: the email message contains a reference to the image kept out on the internet somewhere, which is then downloaded and displayed when you view the email.

 If the mail program can’t locate the picture, the result is a red X. Possible causes include:

 - The picture has been removed from wherever it had been placed.

 - The server holding the picture is off-line.

 - Your machine is off-line and unable to connect to the internet.

 All have the same result: the picture can’t be found, so the image cannot be displayed.

 Other kinds of HTML emails don’t use an internet location for an image; instead, the images are included with the email as “hidden” attachments.
 Special coding tells the email program to display them.
 This results in larger emails — often much larger — since the images are included with the message; but there’s no concern about locating the images, since they came with the email.